brillout/goldpage/docs/readme.template.md

 };
 ~~~

+and `ssr-coin` takes care of SSR:
+- It transpiles & bundles your pages' JavaScript, CSS, and other static assets (with Webpack)
+- It routes your pages (with path-to-regexp)
+- It servers your pages (with server middlewares for Express, Koa, Hapi, ...)

+With `ssr-coin`, you can add SSR to your app with only a couple of lines.

 **Example**

-SSR showcase; the `/repos/brillout` page is:
+This the `/repos/brillout` page showcases SSR:
- - Interactive &mdash; the user can modify the state of a counter.
+- The page is interactive &mdash; the user can modify the state of the counter.
- - Server-side rendered &mdash; the content of the page is rendered to HTML, such as "brillout/awesome-react-components".
+- The page is server-side rendered &mdash; the content of the page is rendered to HTML, such as "brillout/awesome-react-components".

 <img align="right" src="https://github.com/reframejs/ssr-coin/raw/master/docs/ssr-coin_example_video.gif" width=336 height=706 style="max-width:100%;"/>